ruuda/tako/ROADMAP.md

  * Replace [`ring`][ring] with [`ed25519-dalek`][dalek] and [`sha2`][sha2].
    Ring’s versioning and stability policy is problematic; Ring cannot securely be used with Rust 1.24 which we aim to support.
 RustCrypto at least aims to support Rust 1.21 at the time of writing.
+Hindsight note: actually, we later opted for [`libsodium`][sodium] with Rust bindings.
  * Implement `tako fetch --init`.
  * Implement `x <= v < y` version pattern.